 We expect that each advisory will focus on a particular provider group or area of practice and general practice has been selected as the focus for the first.
 The hot issues addressed in this advisory, in a question-and-answer format, are:

 - 1. Bulk billing-Additional charges and split billing - 2.
-Chronic disease management-GP Management Plans - 3.
-GP Mental Health Treatment Plans - 4.
-GP Health Assessments - 5.
-Residential Aged Care Facility flag fall items
+GP mental health treatment plans - 3.
+GP health assessments - 4.
+Residential aged care facility flag-fall items